MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/multifactor-authentication.md

 Conditional Access in Microsoft Entra ID provides a more granular control of MFA through policies that specify specific Cloud applications that require MFA.
 When creating Conditional Access policies, consider the following information:

-- For Business Central online, you can't select Business Central as a Cloud app.
-The only way to include Business Central is to select  **All Cloud Apps** for the policy.
+- For Business Central online, you can select Dynamics 365 Business Central as a Cloud app to apply access policies to.

 - For Business Central on-premises, you assign Business Central as a Cloud App by selecting the Microsoft Entra app registration that's used for Business Central authentication.